stenoip/Ringzauber/README.md

 # Ringzauber Browser

-**Ringzauber** is the world's first AGENTIC browser designed to bring the future today.
+**Ringzauber** is the world's favourite homemade browser designed to bring the future today.

-Built with PyQt6(along with Flask and QSS), the A.I can navigate, search, analyse your current website, compare sources, answer questions on your screen and **more**.

-It is FREE!
-Compare to OpenA.I's Atlas.
+*Temporary NOTICE: Ringzauber is built with PyQt6.
+Due to this, PyQt6 makes building a browser app clunky.
+Therefore, by the end of 2026, Ringzauber Python will lose support and critical updates.
+An all new browser made from JavaScript will be released in the fall of 2026, learn more on the  !(Ringzauber Website)[https://stenoip.github.io/ringzauber-site]*
+---

+Built with PyQt6, the browser doesn't store your history and integrated with !(Oodles Metasearch)[https://github.com/stenoip/oodles]

 It also ensures your browsing history is not saved, offering a simple and secure browsing experience.
 Ringzauber comes the merging of words: Ring and zauber(zauber is a Deutsch word for magic, "z" is pronouced like an "s").